 Smoking behaviour is strongly driven by nicotine addiction, which causes changes in the brain that it requires more nicotine to function normally, resulting in complex, biosocial maladaptive behaviours, known as dependence.
 Children’s brains are particularly susceptible to the development of nicotine addiction.
 Youth addicted to nicotine become tomorrow’s life-long users of tobacco products.

 Over the past decade, electronic cigarettes have rapidly risen in popularity among young people in many countries.
 More than 450,000 American middle school students used e-cigarettes in 2016, four times the number of reported users the previous year.
 E-cigarette in youth is associated with higher smoking prevalence, at younger age, and heavier tobacco use.
-It appears that youth directed advertising and flavoring are important factirs leading to experimentation with electronic cigarettes by youth.
+It appears that youth directed advertising and flavoring are important factors leading to experimentation with electronic cigarettes by youth.
 A study of 600 British children, aged 11 to 16 years, showed that electronic cigarette advertising increased the appeal of electronic cigarettes and interest in trying them.

 Contrary to industry claims, electronic cigarette aerosols are not simply “harmless water vapour” as some have claimed.
-Just as decades passed before the health consequences of cigarettes were known, many years may be needed to determine the magnitude of health burden of e-cigarettes.
+Just as decades passed before the health consequences of cigarettes were known, many years may be needed to determine the magnitude of the health burden of e-cigarettes.

 Based on this information, the Forum of International Respiratory Societies recommends:

 1. To protect youth, electronic nicotine delivery systems should be considered tobacco products and regulated as such.
-The addictive power of nicotine and its adverse effects in youths should not be underestimated.
+The addictive power of nicotine and its adverse effects in youth should not be underestimated.
 All forms of promotion must be regulated.

 2. The sale of electronic cigarettes to youth must be banned in all nations, and those bans must be enforced.

 3. Electronic cigarettes have been claimed to be safer than combustible cigarettes, but comparison to the most lethal product in the history of the world is faulty.
-The appropriate comparison would be to nonuse of tobacco products.
+The appropriate comparison would be to non-use of tobacco products.
 All health and safety claims regarding electronic cigarettes relative to combustible tobacco in advertising and media should cease.

 4. Because flavourings increase rates of youth initiation, they should be banned in electronic nicotine delivery products.